 Proofs are not the only type of writing which can convey mathematical ideas.
-Math Fables asks you to write a short fable encapsulating the essence of a mathematical proof.
-It will be due on Wednesday, November 7 in class.
-Proofs for the Public asks you to write a longer form explanation of a mathematical proof for a mathematically adept audience, but one which hasn't taken MA 274.
-More details about both assignments will be forthcoming.
-The normal homework load will be slightly decreased to give you time to work on these writing assignments.
+This essay, due towards the end of the semester, asks you to write a longer form explanation of a mathematical proof for a mathematically adept audience, but one which hasn't taken MA 274.
+More details will be forthcoming.
+The normal homework load will be slightly decreased to give you time to work on this writing assignments.